Murf91/cp-scripts/README.md

 * Confirm remote access requirements for the image (RDP, WinRM) and re-enable components if the scoring guide mandates it.
 * Inspect shared folders, scheduled tasks, and startup programs for unapproved items.
 * Remove unapproved applications, browser extensions, and media files.
+* Verify Inkscape and GIMP versions if they remain installed when no automated package manager was available.
 * Verify Windows Defender Antivirus and Windows Update successfully complete scans shortly after hardening.

 ## Windows 10 hardening script (`Windows10-Hardening.ps1`)